Ciao, and welcome to the ultimate guide on where to stay in Sicily! I am Italian and I have visited Sicily many times.

 Other accommodation options in Agrigento

-Located in the center of Agrigento, the hotel offers air-conditioned rooms with free wifi
+Located in the city center, the hotel offers air-conditioned rooms, breakfast, and free parking

 Things to do in Agrigento

-- Learn about Sicilian history at the Agrigento Regional Archaeological Museum
+- Learn history at Agrigento Regional Archaeological Museum

 - Go shopping at Agrigento market on Fridays